naosh1ma/Anwesenheitserfassung/docs/plan.md

 **Current State**: Basic group listing functionality exists, but group creation and editing capabilities appear limited.

 **Proposed Changes**:
-- Add functionality to create new groups
+- Add functionality to create and manage student groups (as specified in Core Functionality - Group Management)
-- Implement group editing capabilities
+- Implement group editing capabilities with validation
 - Add group archiving instead of deletion to preserve historical data
-- Implement group search and filtering
+- Implement group search and filtering for improved navigation to group-specific attendance tracking

-**Rationale**: Enhanced group management will provide more flexibility for administrators and improve the overall usability of the system.
+**Rationale**: Enhanced group management will address the requirements specified in the "Group Management" section of the requirements document, providing more flexibility for educators and improving the overall usability of the system.

 ### 2.2 Student Management
 **Current State**: Students are associated with groups, but management capabilities could be expanded.

 **Proposed Changes**:
-- Create a dedicated student management interface
+- Create a dedicated student management interface to associate students with specific groups (as specified in Core Functionality - Student Management)
+- Enhance storage of student information beyond basic first name and last name
 - Add bulk import/export functionality for student data
 - Implement student search and filtering
-- Add student profile pages with attendance history
+- Add student profile pages with attendance statistics and history

-**Rationale**: These enhancements will make it easier to manage large numbers of students and provide more detailed student information.
+**Rationale**: These enhancements will address the requirements in the "Student Management" section of the requirements document, making it easier to manage large numbers of students and providing more detailed student information and attendance statistics.

 ### 2.3 Attendance Tracking
 **Current State**: Basic attendance tracking functionality exists, but the user experience could be improved.

 **Proposed Changes**:
+- Enhance the interface for recording student attendance status (present, absent, excused, etc.) as specified in Core Functionality - Attendance Tracking
+- Improve the comment system for attendance records
+- Develop a more intuitive view for attendance records by group and date range
 - Optimize the attendance recording interface for speed and ease of use
 - Add batch update capabilities for multiple students
 - Implement recurring status patterns (e.g., for planned absences)
-- Add notification system for unusual attendance patterns
+- Add notification system for unusual attendance patterns (addressing Future Enhancements)

-**Rationale**: These improvements will make attendance tracking more efficient and provide more insights into attendance patterns.
+**Rationale**: These improvements will address the requirements in the "Attendance Tracking" section of the requirements document, making attendance tracking more efficient, providing better visibility of historical data, and enabling more insights into attendance patterns.

 ### 2.4 Reporting and Statistics
 **Current State**: Basic statistics are available for individual students, but reporting capabilities are limited.

 **Proposed Changes**:
+- Enhance attendance statistics views for individual students as specified in Core Functionality - Reporting and Statistics
-- Develop comprehensive reporting dashboard
+- Develop comprehensive reporting dashboard for generating attendance reports for groups
+- Improve filtering capabilities for attendance data by month and other criteria
-- Add exportable reports in multiple formats (PDF, Excel)
+- Add exportable reports in multiple formats (PDF, Excel) as mentioned in Future Enhancements
 - Implement customizable report templates
 - Add visual analytics for attendance trends
+- Develop advanced reporting capabilities as outlined in Future Enhancements

-**Rationale**: Enhanced reporting will provide better insights into attendance patterns and make it easier to share information with stakeholders.
+**Rationale**: These enhancements will address the requirements in the "Reporting and Statistics" section of the requirements document, providing better insights into attendance patterns, making it easier to share information with stakeholders, and laying the groundwork for the advanced reporting capabilities mentioned in Future Enhancements.

 ## 3. Technical Improvements